 Tired face haha and huggable moment.
 It was sooo cold in the evening

 Our room had a lovely balcony and we were quite fascinated by these mountains.
 And I remember last time when I was in Murren, Switzerland back in 2012, I wanted to stay at one of the hotels there, looking at the window in the morning and see the mountains catch the light at sunset.
 Unfortunately, that was just a dream.
 Everything is expensive in Switzerland and I couldn't afford to pay.
-Haha.
+Sobs.

 As we returned to the warmth of Hilltop, we then realised all the adrenaline rush got us exhausted and we were hungryyy.
 Hehe.
 And this is where it all started.
 Haha.